-We sponsor several defined benefit and defined contribution pension plans which together cover substantially all our employees.
+We sponsor several defined benefit and defined contribution pension plans covering the majority of our employees.
 Benefits paid under the defined benefit plans covering certain hourly employees are based on years of service and the employee's qualifying compensation over the last few years of employment.

-The following table shows the components of net periodic cost for our plans:
+The following table shows the components of net periodic cost for our defined benefit plans: